Start point - (1) Wanthwaite (NY

 "That's right",

 replied Shaun.
-"When we climbed the Dodds and Clough Head."
+"When we climbed the Dodds and Clough Head, starting from the other end of The Coach Road that we walked up earlier"

 Shortly now at the

-brow, we saw on the left the large space of the old quarry, and
+brow, we saw on the left the large space of the old quarry.
+"This is where we park", said Tetley, looking up from the Birkett book.

 Dad had to do was shoulder it and off we went.

-the quarry a narrow path led up beside the wall to a stile by a
+"Climb the narrow path to the right side that leads to a stile by a

-getting up a very slippery rocky outcrop, required care.
-At a
+getting up a very slippery rocky outcrop, required Dad to take care.
+"Glad that's done", said Dad

 You will see that Dad's